 In order to qualify to sit for the CMRS/LD test, a candidate must meet the following prerequisites:

-- Certified Rigger and Signaler (CRS) designation with an overall scaled score of 675 or higher on the written examination (85% on older tests).
-Contact your local center for verification of eligibility; - At least five years of documented rigging experience; and
+- Possess the Certified Rigger and Signaler (CRS) designation.
+Contact your local center for verification of eligibility; - Have at least five (5) years of documented rigging experience.